iamsherrysingh/ShoppingApp/README.md

 1. `docker pull iamsherrysingh/ecommerce-db-image`
 2. `docker run -p 3306:3306 --name=mysqlCon --net=my-network -d iamsherrysingh/ecommerce-db-image`

 At this point, mysqlCon container is up and running.
 You can access the DB server now.
 Now restore DB data using a DB app of your choice.
 DB dump can be found in the source code.
+I some later point in time, I plan to package sample DB data along with the image.
-If you'd like to get your hands dirty and create your MySQL server from scratch, follow the following commands:
+If you'd like to get your hands dirty and create your MySQL server from scratch, follow the commands listed below:

 ##### INITIAL SETUP: